PWS In Kenya: How WWF And CARE

 Subsistence farmers in the hills above Kenya’s Lake Naivasha face an uncertain future, and climate-change has only made it worse.
 Here’s how WWF and CARE teamed up to harvest payments for watershed services that might help those farmers through the coming bad years – and, in the process, save the lake below.

-This is the second in a six-part series examining the interplay between economy and ecology in the Lake Naivasha Watershed.
+This is the second in a four-part series examining the interplay between economy and ecology in the Lake Naivasha Watershed.

 7 March | NAIVASHA | Kenya | Chege Mwangi

 ’s teardrop-shaped farm hangs on the high slopes of Kenya's Abardares Hills like a tattered green curtain.
 Though listed as three-quarters of an acre in size, Mwangi figures it’s closer to a full acre.

 “They surveyed it from the sky,” he says.
 “That means they didn’t take into account the slope.”

 And that slope is a doozy: its 35-degree incline sends water sloshing down into the Terasha River, which in turn drains into the Malewa River, which provides 80% of the water for Lake Naivasha 40 kilometers (25 miles) to the north and 3500 meters downward in elevation.
 For years, Mwangi watched helplessly as the rain washed bits of his farm down into the river.
 He knew that he was watching his family's future dribble away with it, but he didn’t know what to do.

 Meanwhile, down in the lake, flower-growers were noticing things as well